gudovskiy/gudovskiy.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Denis and I work at Panasonic AI Lab in Mountain View office.
-My research projects belong to general Machine Learning area and, more specifically, they are focused on various aspects of recent Deep Learning methods for Computer Vision applications.
+My research projects belong to general Machine Learning area and, more specifically, they are focused on various aspects of recent Deep Learning methods for Computer Vision applications (see [a short bio](#bio) below).
 This is my personal page with recent [publications](/publications/), [talks](/talks/), and [CV](/cv/) updates.
 In my free time, I enjoy riding motorcycles and mountaineering in Sierra Nevada.

 ## News